jameyquinn/jameyquinn.github.io/README.md

 I expect you to have an opinion.
 If you don't have an opinion, you are not useful in the decision making process.
 Come prepared!

 If you can't or won't decide, I will.
+I will err on the side of the most distasteful.

 When we have decisions that have to be made on behalf of others, we should have concensus or simply accept someone else deciding for us.
 On small and large teams, this means we have to have a way to decide things - or said another way - we should decide how to decide before we find ourselves arguing over something difficult,